Attract hummingbirds to your garden by planting their favorite nectar-rich flowering vines. Grow these vines for hummingbirds.

-If you want to grow vines,you might think you need a lot of space, but even if your planting area is limited, it’s still possible to cultivate vines in containers on your patio, deck or balcony.
-But no matter where you decide to plant these vines—in containers or right in the garden—place them where you’ll be able to enjoy the hummingbirds that will no doubt visit the nectar-filled blooms.
+If you want to grow vines for hummingbirds, you might think you need a lot of space.
+Even if your planting area is limited, it’s still possible to cultivate vining plants in containers on your patio, deck or balcony.
+No matter where you decide to plant these hummingbird vines—in containers or right in the garden—place them where you’ll be able to enjoy the pollinators that will no doubt visit the nectar-filled blooms.

 Trumpet Honeysuckle